chaodonghu/tweetr_twitter_clone/README.md

 # Tweeter - Twitter Clone

-Tweeter is a simple, single-page Twitter clone.
+​An application that replicates Twitter's core functionalities, Tweeter allows users to compose and view tweets on a single page.

 ## Demo
 * https://dong-hu-tweeter.herokuapp.com/